-The user environment is the set of packages, environment variables, and various files that are present when the user logs into JupyterHub.
-The user may also see different tools that provide interfaces to perform specialized tasks, such as RStudio, RISE, JupyterLab, and others.
+The user environment is the set of software packages, environment variables, and various files that are present when the user logs into JupyterHub.
+The user may also see different tools that provide interfaces to perform specialized tasks, such as JupyterLab, RStudio, RISE and others.